Mateo Messina: Works

-Messina is known for frequently collaborating with composer Rolfe Kent having provided additional music for Up in the Air (uncredited) and Young Adult.
 Messina also provided source music as well as arranged Sanford and Son Theme for August: Osage County featuring original score by Gustavo Santaolalla.
 As well, he has written additional music for such hits as Up in the Air, Thank You for Smoking, Young Adult, and NBC's hit, The Office.
-Also, since the age of 23, Mateo has written, produced, and premiered 15 symphonies.
+Also, since the age of 25, Mateo has written, produced, and premiered 26 symphonies.
 Each premiere has been a benefit concert for families at Seattle Children's Hospital.
-To date, he and his team have raised over $1,000,000 for these children and their families.
+To date, he and his team have raised over $2,000,000 for these children and their families.
 His recent works include The Angriest Man in Brooklyn, A Case of You, Butter, Best Man Down, Life Happens, 3,2,1...
 Frankie Go Boom, And While We Were Here, & The Story of Luke.